-It is recommended that each department give five business days’ notice, when possible, to ensure that quality services can be provided.
-However, any requests from a performing arts venue should be made at least one week prior to the performance, if possible, in order to provide adequate preparation time for the interpreter(s) or to provide other appropriate auxiliary aids and services, as the case may be.
+It is recommended that each department give five business days’ notice at a minimum, more when possible, as interpreters are often, if not always, located out of the area, to ensure that quality services can be provided.
+However, any requests from a performing arts venue should be made at least one week prior (if not sooner) to the performance in order to provide adequate preparation time for the interpreter(s) or to provide other appropriate auxiliary aids and services, as the case may be.
 It is recommended that all event publicity include the following suggested wording for accommodation requests: To request an accommodation due to a disability, please contact [hosting department/organization] at least five business days/one week in advance.

 Although the campus entity notified will make every attempt to secure auxiliary aids and services, including interpreters for such a request, there is no guarantee of service provision if the request is made by the attendee less than five (5) business days in advance.

 The type of auxiliary aid or service necessary to ensure effective communication will vary in accordance with the method of communication used by the individual; the nature, length, and complexity of the communication involved; and the context in which the communication is taking place.

 The determination of what type of auxiliary aid and service to provide for effective communication must be based on an individualized, case-by-case basis.

 The University shall give primary consideration to the requests of individuals with disabilities when determining what type of auxiliary aid and service is necessary.

 In order to be effective, auxiliary aids and services must be provided:

 - In such a way as to protect the privacy and independence of the individual with a disability.

 The University has an affirmative obligation to provide effective communication under Title II, whether or not a student or parent requests specific auxiliary aids and services.